joao82/manage-web/README.md

-# Scrimba - Digital Business Card Solution
+# Modern Website

-This is a solution to the Solo project: Digital Business Card on Scrimba.
+This is a solution developed for modern websites to improve skills on Tailwindcss.
-[Scrimba](https://scrimba.com) helps you improve your coding skills by building realistic projects.
+[Manage Website](https://www.youtube.com/watch?v=dFgzHOX84xQ&t=4632s) helps you improve your coding skills by building realistic websites.

 # Table of Contents